Jarsky/qBitTorrent-Cleanup-Script/README.md

 Overview
 -------------

-Many torrent releases on private trackers are still in a .rar archive.<br />
+Many torrent releases on private trackers are still in a .rar archive.
 For automation these need to be extracted.
-In qBitTorrent this can be done <br />
-by using the external program with a command such as:<br />
+In qBitTorrent this can be done by using the external program with a command such as:

 <code>unrar x "%F/*.r*" "%F/"</code>

-When using a cleanup to automatically remove torrents, wether that be<br />
-natively in qBitTorrent or using a script such as autoremove-torrents<br />
-the UnRAR'd file and subsequently the sub folder are not removed.<br />
+When using a cleanup to automatically remove torrents, wether that be natively in qBitTorrent or using a script such as autoremove-torrents the UnRAR'd file and subsequently the sub folder are not removed.

-If you're using other tools such as Sonarr, Radarr, Lidarr, etc...which<br />
-automatically copy your files, and the extracted files are left in a<br />
-temporary location then this isnt ideal.<br />
+If you're using other tools such as Sonarr, Radarr, Lidarr, etc...which automatically copy your files, and the extracted files are left in a temporary location then this isnt ideal.

 This script will scrub the qBitTorrent log and delete leftover files.